Lowell Spinners: 2021 restructuring of Minor League Baseball

-After the 2020 season, Major League Baseball (MLB) proposed dramatic changes to Minor League Baseball (MiLB) that would take effect at the end of the 2020 season, following expiration of the agreement governing the MLB–MiLB relationship.
+After the 2019 season, Major League Baseball (MLB) proposed dramatic changes to Minor League Baseball (MiLB) that would take effect at the end of the 2020 season, following expiration of the agreement governing the MLB–MiLB relationship.
 MLB's proposal included reducing the number of minor league teams from 160 to 120—the Spinners were included on the list of teams that could be eliminated under the proposal.

 On December 9, 2020, the Red Sox announced that they were dropping the Spinners as an affiliate, as "a reduction to 120 teams has been proposed as the standard beginning in 2021."
 Red Sox president Sam Kennedy stated that the Red Sox were "committed to maintaining the 24-year-long tradition of baseball in the Lowell community.”
 Spinners management, local government officials, and the Red Sox committed to exploring options to keep baseball in Lowell for 2021.
 However, at the time the minor league season began in early May 2021, no actions or plans had been announced.

+2026 planned revival

+In November 2025, it was announced that a new team named the Spinners, operating under new ownership, would begin play as a Futures Collegiate Baseball League (FCBL) team in 2026.